Kylejustknows/teslamate-portable-for-windows-x64/README.md

 A **1-click-ready-to-use** Windows portable version of TeslaMate for lazy folks / Tesla owners unfamiliar with Docker or command-line tools.

-(I originally created this package because dockerable gaming PCs can't run 24/7 for continuous monitoring, while servers and cloud hosts that can run 24/7 often can't install Docker.
-Plus, TeslaMate data migration is quite cumbersome, so I packed the entire thing into portable.)
+I originally created this package for myself, because dockerable gaming PCs can't run 24/7, while servers and cloud hosts that can run 24/7 often can't install Docker.
+Plus, TeslaMate data migration is quite cumbersome, so I packed the entire thing into a portable folder.

 ### Features